cloudmesh-community/fa18-523-60/project-report/report.md

 by investing in them.
-Kickstarter is one of the leading crowdfunding platforms in the world that helps individuals/ businesses in various categories such as art, film, music, theatre, games, design, and other to raise necessary funds to complete their projects.
-This paper explores the utilization of the big data technologies and cloud services such as MongoDB, virtual machines, MongoDB Atlas and Digital Ocean as well as PyMonog while analyzing the *Kickstarter Projects* dataset obtained from the Kaggle datascience platform.
+Kickstarter is one of the leading crowdfunding platforms in the world that helps individuals/ businesses in various categories such as art, film, music, theatre, games, design, and other, to raise necessary funds to complete their projects.
+This paper explores the utilization of big data technologies and cloud services such as MongoDB, virtual machines, MongoDB Atlas, DigitalOcean, and PyMonogo while analyzing the *Kickstarter Projects* dataset obtained from the Kaggle datascience platform.